localhost8083/8-Ball-Pool-Internal-Proxy-DLL-Source/README.md

 Dll Source: https://github.com/elishacloud/DirectX-Wrappers

 Note: It was messed up when i got, i just added few codes and fixed all bugs.**

+## This codes shared for learning process.
+Mean for educational purposes only!
+Use at your own risks and i am not responsible for any kind of illigal use of this codes.